hazelcast/hazelcast/site/docs/design-docs/016-event-reordering.md

 ## Decision: Keep the Order Without the Key

-This discussion was more relevant before we decided on this preserveOrder as property to globally activate/deactivate on the pipeline.
-For now, since user activates this property in pipeline, the decision to protect or not protect the order in pipelines that do not contain these keys is set there.
+This discussion was more relevant before we decided on this `preserveOrder` as property to globally activate/deactivate on the pipeline.
+For now, since the user activates this property in the pipeline, the decision to protect or not protect the order in pipelines that do not contain these keys is set there.

 ## Implementation of the Preserve Order Approach

-We added a setter/getter methods to Pipeline to activate/deactivate this approach on the pipeline.
+We added a setter/getter methods to `Pipeline` to activate/deactivate this approach on the pipeline.
 The default value for this property is `false` that means that do not preserve the order of events.
 User can set this property as follows:

 ```java
 pipeline.setPreserveOrder(true);